Kubernetes: Part 2: Install and Configure Ubuntu LTS 20.04 on Rasberry Pi 4 (updated for use containerd)

 sudo nano /etc/netplan/50-cloud-init.yaml

 Change the file like the example below to give it a fixed ip address and dns servers.
-In the example below the fixed ip address is 192.168.1.201/24, the gateway is 192.168.1.1 and the DNS servers are 8.8.8.8 and 8.8.4.4, so change these in your own values and save the file
+In the example below the fixed ip address is 192.168.1.201/24, the gateway is 192.168.1.1 and the DNS servers are 8.8.8.8 and 8.8.4.4, so change these in your own values and save the file# This file is generated from information provided by the datasource.
+Changes

 # to it will not persist across an instance reboot.
 To disable cloud-init's